Sissons, Neal each score twice as Predators sink Sharks 7-2

 Smith has six assists over his last three games.
 Sissons has three goals in his last two games.

-Neal added a power-play goal at 17:01 of the third, and Viktor Arvidsson scored a short-handed goal with 37 seconds remaining.
+Neal added a power-play goal at 17:01 of the third, and Arvidsson scored short-handed with 37 seconds remaining.

 Jones finished with 27 saves.